IIvexII/IIvexII/README.md

 - Working on mobile app development using React Native.
 - I still help businesses with web solutions, but I’m not keeping up with the latest trends.
-- Reading books alot and slowly becoming the most boring person in the room (on purpose).
+- Slowly becoming the most boring person in the room (on purpose).
 - I am more into the philosophy of Nietzsche, Socrates, and Plato.

 <h2 align="left">Technologies & Tools</h2>